lmcrist19/intro_designette/README.md

 ## Objective

-The primary goal of this project is to successfully execute a comprehensive Mechanical and Programming project.
+The primary goal of this project is to successfully execute comprehensive Mechanical and Programming projects.

 ## Project Description